 So what of the saints connections with Ireland?

-The cult of St Nicholas like that of St Catherine was probably introduced to Ireland with the Normans.
-The cult of both saints became popular with Gaelic and Norman communities alike.
+In the medieval period his cult was found in Gaelic and Norman communities alike.
 Dedications to St Nicholas are found attached to holy wells and medieval parish churches across the entire island of Ireland.
 At present I am putting together a database of all medieval sites dedicated to the saint.
 Hopefully by this time next year I will be able to share more information on the distribution of the cult in Ireland.

 One of the most beautiful medieval churches dedicated to St Nicholas in Ireland is the medieval collegiate church in Galway city.